plates-2023-2.jpg

 JEANETTE BONHAM

-Jeanette Bonham, better known as “Jett”, served on the Portsmouth No Kid Hungry Board for 25 years.
-Her current position on the Plates for Change board is on the Leadership Team.
-She works is as a System’s Analyst working for Lincoln Financial.
-Jett joined the group based on wanting to be involved in something that related to food insecurity.
+Jet Bonham served on the Portsmouth No Kid Hungry Board for 24 years.
+She also helped form our current Plates for Change organization.
+She currently is on the management board and works on the financials.
+Jet works for Lincoln Financial as an analyst.
+She joined the group based on wanting to be involved in something that related to food insecurity.
 When her son was born, she went on the WIC program because she could not afford to feed her son and herself.
 To this day, 45 years later, she can still remember the exact food items she was able to receive with that voucher in the supermarket.
 Those items sustained Jett and her son for more than a year.
 Through her voluntary efforts, she is proud that she can now have a small effect for food-insecure people in the community she resides in.
 Plus, Jett says she is Italian and, “With us, it’s all about the food!”

 CAITLYN HASSETT